-CELL BIOLOGY - BIOL 3000 - SPRING 2016 (Updated 01/20/16)
+CELL BIOLOGY - BIOL 3000 - FALL 2016 (updated 08/19/16)

 Course Description

 "In biology, it is one stupefaction after another...For a while things seemed simple and clear; the cell was a neat little machine, a mechanical device ready for taking to pieces and reassembling, like a tiny watch.
 But just in the last few years it has become almost imponderably complex, filled with strange parts whose functions are beyond today's imagining."